Updated June 13th, 2024

 cattle rustling in Hawaii

 “Unlike the bullock hunters,” Samir S. Patel writes in “Ballad of the Paniolo,” “they (the vaqueros) came on horseback and didn’t shoot cattle; the blasts scared off other cows and bullet holes decreased the value of hides.”
 Instead, the vaqueros “lassoed ‘em, hamstrung ‘em, and finished the job later.
-If the first bullock hunters provided the genealogical roots of many paniolo, their skills and style came from vaqueros.”
+If the first bullock hunters provided the genealogical roots of many paniolo, their skills, and style came from vaqueros.”

 “But where the Clint Eastwood cowboy is all piss and pistol,” Hawaii-raised journalist Constance Hale writes, “the Hawaiian paniolo is possessed of a gentle soul, a lovely language, and a music that is more soft-and-sweet than achy-breaky.
 The paniolo knows his flower species as well as his cattle breeds.
-The paniolo weaves blossoms into leis he then wraps around his hat.
+The paniolo weaves blossoms into leis which he then wraps around his hat.
 He teaches his horses to swim in the ocean and to pick their way through sharp fields of lava.”

 From the vaqueros Hawaiians received brightly-colored ponchos, long spurs, bandanas, braided lariats, floppy, wide-brimmed hats, and Spanish practices; these were entwined with their Hawaiian roots and the European, Asian, and Australian influences brought with Hawaii’s pools of immigrants.
 “I think it’s one of the best examples of ethnogenesis,” Peter Mills—an archeologist at the University of Hawaii, Hilo—says of the paniolo tradition, citing it as evidence of new, distinct ethnicities that emerge within larger cultures.